On the invariant spectrum on $\mathbb{P}^1$: On the invariant metrics on

-\begin{example} Following \cite{Guillemin1} and \cite{Guillemin}, the Fubini-Study form $\m_{FS}$ is viewed as the "canonical" K\"ahler metric on $\p^1$ which is compatible with the standard moment map on $\p^1$.
-We set $F_0=F_{\m_{FS}}$.
-For any $u\in \R$, we have
+\begin{example} Following \cite{Guillemin1} and \cite{Guillemin}, the Fubini-Study form $\omega_{FS}$ is viewed as the "canonical" K\"ahler metric on $\mathbf{P}^1$ which is compatible with the standard moment map on $\mathbf{P}^1$.
+We set $F_0=F_{\omega_{FS}}$.
+An easy computation shows that for any $u\in \mathbf{R}$, we have

 and for any $x\in [0,1]$